demands/catalytic/readme.md

 converter.strConvertFrom(5, 'id1') // "250 x lb"
 ```

-If you're converting from/to undefined, we assume you're converting from/to the
+If you're converting from/to `undefined` or `null`, we assume you're converting
-base unit (ie, not changing anything):
+from/to the base unit (i.e., not changing anything):

 ```javascript
 converter.convertTo(100) // => 100